idaholab/moose/framework/doc/content/syntax/MultiApps/index.md

 The order is also irrelevant because no data transfers directly among MultiApps.
 To enforce the ordering of execution, users can use multi-level MultiApps or set the MultiApps executed at different points.
-If a `MultiApp` is set to be executed on timestep_begin or timestep_end, the formed loosely-coupled systems of fully-coupled equations can be solved with [Picard iterations](syntax/Executioner/index.md).
+If a `MultiApp` is set to be executed on timestep_begin or timestep_end, the formed loosely-coupled systems of fully-coupled equations can be solved with [Fixed Point iterations](syntax/Executioner/index.md).

 !listing multiapps/transient_multiapp/dt_from_master.i block=MultiApps